We're hiring! Join our team as a Process and Production Technologist!

 - Toothbrush Designed for the Sensory Difficulties Faced by Neurodiverse Adults

-- Creating a Digital Twin for Large-scale 3D Printing (3rd yr co-supervisor)
+- Creating a Digital Twin for Large-scale 3D Printing (co-supervisor)

-- Local Tracking System for Machine Shop Tool Inventory (3rd yr co-supervisor)
+- Local Tracking System for Machine Shop Tool Inventory (co-supervisor)

 - (2020/2021)